Inferior and superior planets: Planets in each category

 The terms are sometimes used more generally; for example, Earth is an inferior planet relative to Mars.

 Other planetary terms

 Interior planet now seems to be the preferred term for astronomers.
-Inferior/interior and superior are different from the terms inner planet and outer planet, which designate those planets which lie inside the asteroid belt and those that lie outside it, respectively.
+Inferior/interior and superior are different from the terms inner planet and outer planet, which designate those planets that lie inside the asteroid belt and those that lie outside it, respectively.
 Inferior planet is also different from minor planet or dwarf planet.
 Superior planet is also different from gas giant.